-I suggest AJ Bell Youinvest, using their own range of ‘passive funds’ which were launched this month.
-This Manchester based firm, better known by financial advisers than consumers as a pensions expert, has a good culture and ethos.
-It’s not the slickest online experience but the charges are very competitive.
-Choose between 5 funds to put into your SIPP, according to which one best reflects the mix of investments you want.
+I suggest AJ Bell Youinvest, which won Best Online Pension Provider AND Best Online Investing Platform at the Consumer Investment Awards in June.
+You may recognise it from the telly.
+This Manchester based firm, well-recognised by financial advisers as a pensions expert, has a good culture and ethos.
+It’s not the slickest online experience, but the charges are very competitive.

 A newer firm with a simple digital approach

-Nutmeg is a so-called ‘robo adviser’ which aims to simplify the investment process.
-They offer a choice of 10 ‘fixed allocation’ portfolios.
-Simply answer the straightforward set-up questions and you will be allocated to the portfolio (or bundle of investments) which they think is suitable for your needs.
-This is an easy path for people who want an option to ‘set and forget’ their pension savings.
+Nutmeg is a so-called ‘robo adviser’ (and one of our Best Buys) that aims to do the hard work of finding the right investment for you.
+You answer the straightforward set-up questions and you will be allocated to the portfolio (or bundle of investments) that the group’s behind-the-scenes elves think is suitable for your needs.
+This is a safe and easy path for people who want to ‘set and forget’ their pension savings.

 Aviva will suit more cautious people who value the comfort of a large, household name.
-It’s an online pension service which offers a range of choices catering for the less confident investor – choose from one of 4 ready-made pension funds – to a more confident saver who wants a much broader range of investment funds.
+Choose from one of 4 ready-made pension funds.
 The website needs improvement but is fairly straightforward to navigate.

 Control for the more curious investor

 James Hay is worth a look for bigger portfolios and complex investments.
-Normally used by IFAs these guys are SIPP experts.
-Don’t expect online frills or hand-holding but it’s low-cost for larger portfolios and super flexible.
+Normally used by financial advisers, these guys are SIPP experts.
 If you are keen on a SIPP, know your ETFs from your OEICs and have a commercial property to add to the mix – dive in!

 Read next: Where there are bandits there is alpha